Saint Petersburg 1914 - Antibes 1955

-During World War II, de Staël met Georges Braque.
-He had his first personal exhibition in 1944 with Kandinsky and Magnelli.
-He became very successful in the United States and in England during the 1950’s, but a breakdown isolated him in the south of France, in Antibes where he committed suicide on March 1955.
+Under Nazi occupation, de Staël met Braque and a first exhibition of his works was organized in 1944 with Kandinsky.
+He was very successful in the United States and England, but in 1953 a depression isolated him in the south of France, then in Antibes, where he committed suicide on 16 March 1955.